Hike Woody Gap to Jarrard Gap on the Appalachian Trail, catching stunning views from Preachers Rock on North Georgia’s Big Cedar Mountain.

 Appalachian Trail, Woody Gap to Jarrard Gap: the hike

-The trail crests near the Big Cedar Mountain summit at 1.25 miles, catching stunning long-range views from the summit’s wide, exposed expanse of rock, commonly called ‘Preachers Rock‘.
-The views from Big Cedar Mountain summit at Preachers Rock are superb, only rivaled in the Blood Mountain Wilderness by the nearby Blood Mountain summit.
+The trail crests near the Big Cedar Mountain summit at 1 mile, catching stunning long-range views from the summit’s broad, exposed expanse of rock, nicknamed ‘Preachers Rock‘.
+The views from the rock outcrop are superb, and easily some of the best on the AT in Georgia.

-For many hikers, the hike turns from the Big Cedar Mountain summit to return to the Woody Gap trailhead – a short 2.5 mile hike with a fantastic summit view.
+For many hikers, the hike turns here to return to the trailhead, a short 2-mile hike with a fantastic summit view.
 But the AT treks beautiful forest north of Big Cedar Mountain, worth a deeper hike into the wilderness.
 This hike departs the summit, following the iconic, white rectangular blazes of the Appalachian Trail and trailing northbound toward Blood Mountain.

 The AT loops in a wide arc through Augerhole Gap at 1.75 miles, trailing through sharp switchbacks.
 Rolling mountain views emerge through the treeline in a rocky, ferny deciduous forest before the trail crosses a trickling stream at 2.3 miles.
 The Appalachian Trail begins a descent at 2.6 miles, passing two large campsites.
-The AT passes a junction with the Dockery Lake Trail on trail right and a large campsite on trail left at 3 miles.
+The AT passes a junction with the Dockery Lake Trail on trail right and a large campsite on the left at 3 miles.
 The AT levels elevation, crossing Lance Creek at 3.35 miles via a wooden bridge in a beautiful foliage-filled creek valley.
 Level tent pads offer fantastic creekside campsites near Lance Creek, accessible via a side trail at 3.5 miles.

 The AT continues its northbound journey, gaining elevation as it departs the Lance Creek campsites and crossing a stream at 4 miles.
 The trail levels elevation at 4.4 miles, grabbing views of neighboring summits through the treeline on trail right.
-After passing a campsite at 4.6 miles, the trail rolls elevation through a series of wide switchbacks in a leafy deciduous forest.
+After passing a campsite at 4.6 miles, the trail rolls elevation through a series of wide switchbacks in a leafy hardwood forest.